jjvanzon/JJs-Reference-Architecture/patterns.md

 ### Presenter

+A presenter models the user interactions.
+A non-visual blue-print of the user interface.

 Each view gets its own presenter.

-Each user action is a method.
+Each user action is represented by a method.

 A presenter represents what a user can do in a screen.